 – Improve the human rights of Deaf people in developing countries and ensure they get the help they’re entitled to

 The WFD claims it represents a staggering 70 million deaf people across the entire world!
-(Possibly even more impressive is that more than 80% of these people live in developing countries) The WFD really are doing their bit for deaf people all over the world and their members continue to grow.
+(Possibly even more impressive is that more than 80% of these people live in developing countries) The WFD really are doing their bit for deaf people all over the world, and its members continue to grow.

-The countries with deaf associations since the World Federation of the Deaf was born has risen massively and the WFD has members ranging from Afghanistan (Afghanistan National Association of the Deaf) – Zimbabwe (Zimbabwe National Association of the Deaf (ZIMNAD)).
+The number of countries with deaf associations since the World Federation of the Deaf was born has risen massively, and the WFD has members ranging from Afghanistan (Afghanistan National Association of the Deaf) – Zimbabwe (Zimbabwe National Association of the Deaf (ZIMNAD)).

 – Algeria (Fédération Nationale des Sourds d’Algérie (FNSA))